 The National Math and Science Initiative was formed to address one of this nation’s greatest economic and intellectual threats: the declining number of students who are prepared for and take rigorous college courses in mathematics and science.
 NMSI is funded by a partnership of private donors, led by ExxonMobil, who are interested in significantly changing the current trends.

 A primary goal of NMSI and AR AIMS, Inc. is to increase the number of students taking and scoring 3 or higher on AP math, science and English exams.
 AR AIMS, Inc. will implement proven strategies to increase significantly the number of students taking and passing Advanced Placement courses and exams.
 These strategies were developed by Advanced Placement Strategies, Inc. of Texas and our Content Directors.
 In the schools that we serve, over a five year period, on average the number of students scoring 3 or higher on AP English has tripled, the number of students scoring 3 or higher on AP mathematics exams has quadrupled, and the number of students scoring 3 or higher on AP science exams has quintupled.
-The strategies included extensive formal and informal training of AP and Pre-AP teachers, additional time on task for students, incentives based on academic results, and cultivation of lead teachers to provide leadership to the Program in their schools by mentoring other AP and Pre-Ap Teachers.
+The strategies included extensive formal and informal training of AP and Pre-AP teachers and additional time on task for students.

 Program features include: